 Some Ins and Outs of Bookshelf Speakers

-Designed to sit upon a stand, table or other open, elevated surface – anywhere but the floor – bookshelf speakers (see our under $300 picks) were specifically oriented to maximize sound in small-to-medium-sizes environments.
+Designed to sit upon a stand, table or other open, elevated surface – anywhere but the floor – bookshelf speakers (see our under $300 and $200 picks) were specifically oriented to maximize sound in small-to-medium-sizes environments.
 As with choosing electronic components for your hi-fi rig, doing some homework before making a decision will definitely yield benefits; for example: some bookshelf speaker models are tuned and geared more towards home theater applications, while others are routinely chosen by music aficionados who know a thing or two about putting together an incredible two-channel (i.e. hi-fi) system.

 Avoid placing your speakers (and your listening seat for that matter) completely up against a wall; when speaker stands are pulled out into a room a little, more direct sound is output from the speakers with less reflected off walls and other surfaces.
 Want to hear more of those intricate details that comprise the music you love?
 This is the way to achieve it.